ChilliCream/graphql-platform/website/src/blog/2021-09-27-hot-chocolate-12/2021-09-27-hot-chocolate-12.md

 }
 ```

-An example of this can be found [here]() and I will also follow up this post with a details blog post on dynamic schemas that goes more into the details.
+An example of this can be found [here]() and I will also follow up this post with a detailed blog post on dynamic schemas that goes more into the details.

 ## Type Interceptors

 We also added further improvements to the type initialization to allow now type interceptors to register new types during the initialization.
-Also on this end you are now able to hook into the type initialization analyze the types that were registered by the user and then create further types based on the initial schema.
+Also on this end, you are now able to hook into the type initialization analyze the types that were registered by the user and then create further types based on the initial schema.
 Where type modules generate type based on an external component or data source, type interceptors allow you to generate types based on types.
 This can be useful if you for instance create a filter API that is based on the output types provided by a user.

 I will follow up this blog post also with another deep dive blog on the type system as well that goes into these topics.